netarchivesuite/solrwayback/README.md

 # SolrWayback

 # Prototype release, SolrWayback 3.1 bundle
-Solrwayback 3.1 software bundle has been released.
+SolrWayback 3.1 software bundle has been released.
 Scroll down to the install guide below and follow the instructions.